alexandresoro/ouca/README.md

 - _Node.js 18_ or later
 - _npm 8_ or later
 - A database running PostgreSQL 15 or newer to store the data.
+- A [Zitadel](#https://zitadel.com/) instance as OIDC provider.
+Most of the app is independent of the OIDC provider, except for the roles that are returned in specific claims.
+- A Redis instance used as temporary cache.

 ## Deployment